Davis Curiale: Club career

 Curiale then spent the 2009–10 season on loan to Serie B club Cittadella; he made a total 20 appearances during the regular season, scoring three goals.

-In July 2010, he was sent out on loan again, this time to Serie B club Crotone; the club will also have an option to buy half of the player's registration rights at the end of the season.
+In July 2010, he was sent out on loan again, this time to Serie B club Crotone; the club will also have the option to buy half of the player's registration rights at the end of the season.

 On 31 August 2011, he moved to Triestina.
-Later in January 2012 he joined Serie B club Grosseto, but played only 14 games in one year with the club.
-He successively left to join Lega Pro Prima Divisione club Frosinone in January 2013, and won promotion to Serie B with his new club in June 2014.
+Later, in January 2012, he joined the Serie B club Grosseto, but he played only 14 games in one year with the club.
+He successively left to join the Lega Pro Prima Divisione club Frosinone in January 2013, and he won promotion to Serie B with his new club in June 2014.

 In January 2015, he was signed by Trapani Calcio for €150,000.

 In August 2015, he moved to Lecce on loan.
-He scored 4 goals in 18 appearances before heading back to Trapani.
+He scored four goals in 18 appearances before heading back to Trapani.

 On 28 September 2020, he joined Catanzaro on a two-year contract.

 On 31 January 2022, Curiale signed with Vibonese.

 In August 2022, he signed for Serie C club Messina.

+In September 2023, Curiale left professional football to join Eccellenza Lazio amateurs Terracina.